-Research is an important part of our program.
-You will work on research with your faculty advisor.
+Research is the fundamental part of the PhD program.
+PhD students will work on research with your faculty advisor.
 The advisor has the option to give a letter grade or pass/fail grade for research courses.

 Different students, and different advisors, have different ideas of what directed research means and how progress can be demonstrated.
 It is the responsibility of both the student and his or her advisor to formulate for each semester a set of reasonable goals, plans, and criteria for success in conducting directed research.
 Advisors are individually responsible for adequately supervising this portion of the graduate program.